ToolJet/ToolJet/README.md

 ## Quickstart
 The easiest way to get started with ToolJet is by creating a [ToolJet Cloud](https://tooljet.com) account.
 ToolJet Cloud offers a hosted solution of ToolJet.
 If you want to self-host ToolJet, kindly proceed to [deployment documentation](https://docs.tooljet.com/docs/setup/).

-You can deploy ToolJet on Heroku for free using the one-click-deployment button only until **28th November 2022**.
 <p align="center">
   <a href="https://heroku.com/deploy?template=https://github.com/tooljet/tooljet/tree/main"><img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to Heroku" height=32></a>
   <a href="https://cloud.digitalocean.com/apps/new?repo=https://github.com/ToolJet/ToolJet/tree/main"><img src="https://www.deploytodo.com/do-btn-blue.svg" alt="Deploy to DigitalOcean" height=32></a>